makerdao/lockstake/lockstake-overview.md

 A modified version of the Liqidations 2.0 Clipper contract, which uses specific callbacks to the LockstakeEngine on certain events.
 This follows the same paradigm which was introduced in [proxy-manager-clipper](https://github.com/makerdao/proxy-manager-clipper/blob/67b7b5661c01bb09d771803a2be48f0455cd3bd3/src/ProxyManagerClipper.sol) (used for [dss-crop-join](https://github.com/makerdao/dss-crop-join)).

-Specifically, the LockstakeEngine is called upon a beginning of an auction (`LockstakeEngine`), a sell of collateral (`onTake`), when the auction is concluded and collateral leftover should be returned to the vault owner (`onTakeLeftovers`), and upon auction cancellation (`onYank`).
+Specifically, the LockstakeEngine is called upon a beginning of an auction (`onKick`), a sell of collateral (`onTake`), when the auction is concluded and collateral leftover should be returned to the vault owner (`onTakeLeftovers`), and upon auction cancellation (`onYank`).

 The SLE liquidation process differs from the usual liquidations by the fact that it sends the taker callee the collateral (MKR) in the form of ERC20 tokens and not `vat.gem`.